 As vice provost for academic affairs, Archie serves as chief advisor to and representative of the executive vice president and provost in academic matters related to the curriculum and general health and welfare of the academic units.
 Areas of responsibility include academic planning and program review, institutional accreditation, enrollment management, high impact experiences for undergraduate students, total advising, and the coordination of additional academic activities with other University leaders.
 The vice provost for academic affairs also oversees several units including the Office of Summer and Special Academic Programs, the Center for Undergraduate Excellence, the Office of Institutional Assessment and Studies, the Contemplative Sciences Center, the University of Virginia Press, and the Institute for Advanced Technology in the Humanities.

-Dr. Blanche M. Hughes is in her seventh year as the Vice President for Student Affairs at Colorado State University.
+Blanche M. Hughes (second term: 2016-2019) is in her seventh year as the Vice President for Student Affairs at Colorado State University.
 In this role she works with a Division that includes 21 departments that collaborate with other units in the University community to help our students and staff be successful.
 She also teaches and advises in the Student Affairs in Higher Education Graduate Program.

 Before becoming Vice President, Dr. Hughes spent six years as the Associate Vice President for Student Affairs, 11 years as the director of Black Student Services at Colorado State, and also served as a professor of the Sociology Department at Pikes Peak Community College for two years, one of those years as chair of the department.